 4) You have chosen them because it feels right for YOU.

 A provider should be someone who you feel will support you through your birth experience.
 They should not be a person you don’t really connect with but feel obligated to continue care with because they delivered your last baby, or because they’ve been your provider for many years, or because you don’t want to hurt their feelings.
-If you are choosing a provider to make someone else happy, ask yourself if that relationship is really serving you.
+If you are choosing a provider to make someone else happy, ask yourself if that tradeoff is really serving you.
 It may even be an opportunity to take stock of other people-pleasing relationships in your life and change course.

 Nikki Shaheed CCE(BFW) CD(DONA)